 Grand Canyon University has been fully accredited by the Higher Learning Commission (HLC) since 1968, and is also authorized in Arizona by the Arizona State Board for Private Postsecondary Education.
 Read more about GCU’s accreditation, individual college accreditations as well the licenses, authorizations and approvals GCU holds by visiting our University Accreditation and Regulation page.

-The university, while reserving its lawful rights where appropriate to take actions designed to ensure and promote the Christian principles that sustain its mission and heritage, prohibits unlawful discrimination on the basis of age, disability, national origin, race, color, religion, gender, veteran status or any other classification protected by applicable law, in its admission policies, educational programs or activities.
-It is the purpose of the university to pursue the very highest academic standards within a context that celebrates and extends the spiritual and ethical ideals of the Christian faith.
-Questions regarding this policy should be directed to:
+Grand Canyon University, while reserving its lawful rights where appropriate to take actions designed to ensure and promote the Christian principles that sustain its mission and heritage, prohibits unlawful discrimination, including any form of harassment and/or retaliation, on the basis of age, disability, national origin, race, color, religion, sex, pregnancy, veteran status or any other classification protected by applicable law, in its employment, admissions policies, educational programs or activities.
+It is the purpose of the University to pursue the very highest and academic standards within a context that celebrates and extends the spiritual and ethical ideals of the Christian faith.
+This policy also complies with the Title IX requirements related to non-discrimination.
+Inquiries about the application of Title IX may be made internally to:

 You already have the tools you need to change your life.
 Let GCU teach you how to use them so you can reach your full potential through education.